Stock of the Day

 Here are some ways that investors could benefit from investing in Illumina, Inc.:

-• The company reported a positive return on equity of 13.37%, suggesting effective management and profitability relative to shareholder equity.
+• The company has a positive return on equity of 13.37%, suggesting effective management and profitability relative to shareholder equity.

-• The current stock price is $97.20, which is significantly lower than its 12-month high of $156.66, potentially offering a buying opportunity for investors looking for undervalued stocks.
+• The current stock price is around $80, which may present a buying opportunity for investors looking for value in the life sciences sector.

 Illumina Bear Case